How to Keep Birds From Nesting on the Porch

-While having birds around in the front or backyard is a wonderful thing (for me at least), you would want them to stay away from the porch, for various reasons.
+While having birds around in the front or backyard can be a wonderful thing, you would want them to stay away from the porch, for various reasons.

 Perhaps the biggest reason is bird droppings, which can, in the long term, cause significant damage to your porch and surrounding area.
 Plus, bird droppings also don’t look and smell very good, and can carry diseases.

 Additionally, bird nests on or close to your porch can increase the risk of fire and can block ventilation systems.
-In other words, birds nesting on the porch is something you want to avoid at all cost, because a porch should be a clean, pleasant and safe environment.
+In other words, birds nesting on the porch is something you want to avoid at all costs because a porch should be a clean, pleasant, and safe environment.

 1. Wind Chimes